UnnamedOrange/osu-kps/README.md

   However, it's after implementing the config system that the keys can be modified.

-- [ ] use Direct2D to draw a UI.
+- [x] use Direct2D to draw a UI.

   And more:

   - [x] support different implementation of KPS calculator.
   - [x] draw the key correctly.
-  - [ ] draw the graph.
+  - [x] draw the graph.

-  After this step the project can be pre-released.

 - [ ] details.

+  - [ ] add `&` for button count menu.
+  - [ ] correct the size when the buttons are hidden.
+  - [ ] draw more aux. info. in the graph.
   - [ ] perfect the behavior when resizing.
-  - [ ] add `&` for button count menu.

 - [ ] tool header for config system.

   I may use json.

+  After this step the project can be pre-released.

 - [ ] add more keys in keyboard_char.

 - [ ] add keyboard shortcut.

+- [ ] do the documents.

+- [ ] implement "soft" KPS method.

 - [ ] tool header for multi-language support.